-Index Levels Can Reduce Your Yield if You Own a Floating Rate or Inverse Floating Rate Class.
-The yield on your Class could be lower than you expect if:
+Index levels can reduce your yield if you own a Floating Rate or Inverse Floating Rate Class.
+The yield on your Class could be lower than you expect:

-- You own a Floating Rate Class and the levels of the applicable Index are lower than you expect. - You own an Inverse Floating Rate Class and the levels of the applicable Index are higher than you expect.
+- If you own a Floating Rate Class and the levels of the applicable Index are lower than you expect. - If you own an Inverse Floating Rate Class and the levels of the applicable Index are higher than you expect.

 If you buy an Interest Only Floating Rate Class, you may not even recover your investment if the level of the applicable Index is low or prepayments are fast.
-If you buy an Interest Only Inverse

-Floating Rate Class, you may not even recover your investment if the level of the applicable Index is high or prepayments are fast.
+If you buy an Interest Only Inverse Floating Rate Class, you may not even recover your investment if the level of the applicable Index is high or prepayments are fast.

-Classes That Support Other Classes are More Sensitive to Prepayment Rates.
+Classes that support other Classes are more sensitive to prepayment rates.
 If you own a Class, such as a Support Class, that supports the principal payment stability of other Classes, your Class is likely to be more sensitive to prepayment rates than are any Classes it supports.
 You may not receive principal payments on your Class for extended periods of time, and you may receive principal payments that change significantly from period to period.
 The same may be true if the Assets underlying your Certificates include a previously issued Class that supports other Classes in its own Series.

-Classes May Not Adhere to Their Principal Payment Schedules.
+Classes may not adhere to their principal payment schedules.
 If you own a Class, such as a PAC, TAC or Scheduled Class, that was structured to receive principal payments in accordance with a schedule, we cannot assure you that your Class will adhere to that schedule.
+In most cases, such Classes do not adhere to their schedules after a period of time has elapsed.
 Your Class will become more sensitive to Mortgage prepayments after its own supporting Classes are retired.
 Moreover, your Class may support other Classes.
 The same may be true if the Assets underlying your Certificates include a previously issued Class that was structured to receive principal payments in accordance with a schedule in its own Series.